Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 Queensland State Archives holds records of the Queensland Government.
 Many records contain historical information about Aboriginal and Torres Strait Islander peoples.
 This information exists because of the control past Queensland governments had over Aboriginal and Torres Strait Islander people's lives.
 This information can be helpful in researching the family and community links of Indigenous Queenslanders.

-The Community and Personal Histories team in the Department of Aboriginal and Torres Strait Islander Partnerships can help you with your research (see below).
+The Community and Personal Histories team in the Department of Aboriginal and Torres Strait Islander Partnerships can help you with your research.
+An online Family history request form may help you in this process.

 435 Compton Road, Runcorn QLD 4113